 We are very much a community, and very much at the heart of the wider community of Luther King House.
 As a staff body, we all feel privileged to be part of the colleague-ship and friendship that exists across the different ecumenical “boundaries” (which just are not boundaries here) and teaching specialisms.

 At some point on their journey, every student will feel challenged but we believe that they also experience this as a place where they feel supported pastorally, academically and practically.
-For example, as we celebrate our Pearl anniversary this year (30 years since the move to Luther King House), one current student says:
+For example, one student says:

 “I gave up a lot to train for ministry.
 Put a few ministries down, left my jobs.
 Basically put down my nets to follow Jesus.
 You gave up something too.
 Your prayers and donations make it possible for me to train to follow where Jesus calls me.
 Thank you.

 “But what of this training?
 Finding pearls can be tough work though.
 For me, at college, finding pearls is putting gritty uncomfortable truths under pressure.
 Then I find out what is just sand and what is material for the pearl.
 What is not useful and what is God’s kingdom building stuff.”